211225347/Smart-Academic-Library-Assistance-System-SALAS-/ACTIVITY_DIAGRAMS.md

 **Swimlane roles:** Student, API Gateway, Multiple Backend Services

-**Workflow summary:** This covers FR-04 (Student Dashboard).
-The parallel fetch step is critical , all four data sources are queried simultaneously rather than sequentially, enabling the 2-second load time (NFR-13).
-The skeleton loading pattern ensures the dashboard is usable even if one service is slow.
+**Workflow summary:** This covers FR-04.
+All four data sources are fetched in parallel to achieve the 2-second load requirement (NFR-13).
+The skeleton loading pattern ensures the dashboard remains usable even if one service is slow.

+**Stakeholder Value**
-**Stakeholder concern addressed:** Students need a fast, unified view of their library activity.
-The parallel architecture directly addresses NFR-13 (Dashboard Load Time ≤ 2 seconds).
+Students benefit from a fast, unified view of all their library activity in a single screen.
+The parallel fetch architecture directly addresses the NFR-13 performance requirement.
+IT administrators benefit from the graceful degradation pattern — a slow recommendation service will not block the entire dashboard, maintaining perceived reliability during peak usage periods.

+**Related Functional Requirements**
+- FR-04: Student personal dashboard
+- NFR-13: Dashboard load time under 2 seconds

-**US traceability:** US-004 (Student personal dashboard) | Sprint 2
+**Sprint Traceability:** US-004 (Student personal dashboard) | Sprint 2

 ---